 Maintaining the dignity of the Court with proper attire is required.
 Bring a jacket or sweater due to building temperature variations.
 Business casual is suggested.
 Uniforms, shorts, tank tops and flip-flops are not proper Courtroom attire.
 You may want to bring a jacket or sweater as courtrooms tend to be cool.

-A cafeteria/snack bar is located across the Jury room on the third floor and also across the Courthouse.
+A Vending machine is located across the Jury room on the third floor.
 Various restaurants are within walking distance of the Broward County Courthouse.
-For those bringing their lunch, a refrigerator and microwave are available.
+For those bringing lunch, a microwave is available.

 Length of Service